Singapore downgraded its economic forecast for 2020. Later, Its market contracted in this year’s first quarter, official data showed on Tuesday.

 The Downgrade in economic predictions came as the Southeast Asian economy registered a 0.7% contraction in the first quarter from a year before, the ministry stated.
 That is far better than the official preliminary estimates of a 2.2% drop in GDP and the 1.5% regeneration forecast by analysts in a Reuters poll.

-On quarterly basis, Singapore’s economy shrank by 4.7percent — also better than the 7.4% regeneration.
+Every quarter, Singapore’s economy shrank by 4.7percent — also better than the 7.4% regeneration.

 Here is how different businesses performed in the first quarter: